 The committee establishes overarching principles of compliance from a global perspective, and then works with each business sector and Group company, both in Japan and abroad, to build and operate their compliance systems locally in the required manner, according to those global principles.

-(2) Group Compliance Structure Focused on Effectiveness (Think globally, Manage regionally, Act locally)
+(2) Group Compliance Structure Focused on Effectiveness “Think globally, Manage regionally, Act locally”

 As business globalizes, it becomes more important that the operation of a corporation’s compliance system be fine-tuned to situations specific to individual countries or companies.
 In light of this, we have established Regional Legal & Compliance Offices (RLCOs) in Sumitomo Chemical’s major business regions.
 The RLCOs, grasping the concrete needs and tasks of their respective Group companies, provide hands-on support and guidance to them, such as helping to set and implement necessary internal rules and procedures, building a company’s compliance system, and assisting in its operations.
+In fiscal 2019, the South American RLCO was established and started its activities after we acquired businesses in South America.

 Compliance System at Sumitomo Chemical Group